Canadian Premier League: Launch (2019–present)

-The inaugural match of the Canadian Premier League between Forge FC and York9 FC took place at Tim Hortons Field on April 27, 2019, and resulted in a 1–1 draw.
+The CPL's inaugural match between Forge FC and York9 FC took place at Tim Hortons Field on April 27, 2019, and resulted in a 1–1 draw.
 Ryan Telfer of York9 FC scored the first goal in Canadian Premier League history in the third minute of the inaugural match.

 In advance of the 2019 Finals, the league's trophy was unveiled.
 The North Star Shield is a crystal shield engraved with the logo of the Canadian Premier League.
 The inaugural season finished on November 2, 2019, when Forge FC became the first Canadian Premier League Champions, defeating Cavalry FC 2–0 over two legs in the Finals.
 Forge midfielder Tristan Borges was named the first CPL Player of the Year.

 On January 29, 2020, Atlético Ottawa was confirmed to be the first CPL expansion team, joining for the 2020 season.
 The 2020 season, set to start on April 11, was postponed indefinitely due to the COVID-19 pandemic.
 On July 29, it was announced that the entire 2020 season would be played in Charlottetown beginning August 13.
 The shortened 2020 season, known as "The Island Games" ended on September 19 when Forge FC won their second Canadian Premier League title in a 2–0 victory over HFX Wanderers.

 The 2021 season did not begin until June 26 due to the COVID-19 pandemic; however, each team was able to play a full schedule of 28 matches.
 The season culminated with Pacific FC defeating Forge FC 1–0 in the 2021 Final, held in December.

 On November 21, 2022, the Canadian Premier League announced that FC Edmonton would be removed from the league, effective immediately.
 The league commissioner cited poor on-field performance as well as low attendance and an outdated stadium as reasons for the termination.
+For the 2023 season, Vancouver FC from Langley, British Columbia entered the league, joining as an expansion team.
+Following the 2024 season, the league was valued at US$300M (CA$431M).

 Competition format

 The inaugural 2019 season of the league included a split season format similar to soccer leagues in Latin America.
 The winners of the two seasons competed in the two-legged CPL Finals.

 With the addition of an eighth club in 2020, the league moved to a single season format with expanded playoffs.
 The Canadian Premier League regular season runs from April to October.
 Each team plays 28 games, including 14 at home and 14 away games.
-The top four teams in the regular season qualify for the playoffs to determine which two teams play in the final.
+Since 2023, the top five teams in the regular season qualify for the playoffs to determine which two teams play in the final.

 On multiple occasions, then league commissioner David Clanachan stated his goal of having promotion and relegation in the Canadian soccer league system as more teams join the league.